 Other businesses that initially thrived during the pandemic are now struggling as the economy slowly recovers.
 An example of this is multinational online furniture and homeware retailer, Made.com.
 During the pandemic Made.com thrived as people had to shop online, however once restrictions were lifted, the company slowly started failing and went into administration in November 2022 where it was then absorbed in Next plc.

 Spot Risk Early with Red Flag Alert

-These are unpredictable times and whether your sector is thriving or struggling, you need to take steps to monitor your customers’ financial health and protect your business from bad debt.
+Whether your sector is thriving or struggling, you need to take steps to monitor your customers financial health and protect your business from bad debt.

 Red Flag Alert can help.
 We are the UK’s best business database and insolvency scorecard, providing real-time financial health ratings on more than 6 million UK businesses.